jhorneman/procjam15/docs/formats.md

 Add norepeat="1" (or any value) to stop the injection from looping.
 Internally, the system picks an item from a list of options.
 When it has used all items, it can either go back to the beginning (the default behavior), or not.

+## "One of several" content

+The engine picks one thing from inside an <oneOf> element at random. oneOf is most useful together with blocks or injections of some kind.

 # Conditions

 The following elements can be made conditional by adding a 'cond' attribute to their tag: